- This lesson will teach you the following concepts

 - To generate the iOS application:

-- On the "Project" pane, in the "Generation" group, click "Generate" (you also have the ability to click among the quick access buttons).
+- On the "Project" pane, in the "Generation" group, click "Generate" (you can also click among the quick access buttons).

 - The wizard for generating an iPhone/iPad application starts.

-- The first wizard step is used to:
+- The first step of the wizard allows you to:

 - define the application name, the company and the copyright.